 Please note: if you want to delete a Sales Hub Starter, Professional, or Service Hub Professional user you'll need to remove access to the paid sales and service tools before deleting the user.

-Before deleting a user, please note that their created content and owned records may be affected:
+Before deleting a user, keep in mind that their created content and owned records may be affected:

 When a user is deleted, all content (blog posts, pages, lists, workflows, reports, forms, etc.) they created will remain in your account.

 Any social messages published by the deleted user will remain published; however, please note that if the deleted user was the administrator for any social media accounts, you may need to reconnect those accounts.
 Verify any changed permissions within your social media settings (Marketing > Social > Settings).

-Any sequences, templates, and documents created in your account will remain; however, please note that the deleted user must have shared their sales templates in order for other users to access them.
+Any sequences, templates, and documents created in your account will remain; however, keep in mind that the deleted user must have shared their sales templates in order for other users to access them.